nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * needs to keep track of contacts for various people (Professors, TA, Groupmates)
 * needs to schedule school-related appointments
+* needs to keep track of the date and time of school-related appointments
-* needs to keep track of school-related appointments
+* needs to keep track of details of school-related appointments
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions